KrystianKunowski/KrystianKunowski/README.md

 - 🔭 I’m currently studying ...
 Computer Systems Management
 - 🌱 I’m currently learning ...
 AWS, JS, Angular and C#
 - 👯 I’m looking to collaborate on ...
 AWS
-- 🤔 I’m looking for help with ..
-My first IT role
+- 🤔 I’m looking for help with ...
+First IT role
 - 💬 Ask me about ... anything
 - 📫 How to reach me: ... krystiankunowski.com
 - ⚡ Fun fact: ...
 I like to sing under the shower